wingedpanther/nmbi/content/posts/nmbi/how-to-apply-visa.md

  2. Fill all the information **as per your passport**
  3. Type of visa is **Single entry**, **long stay for employement**
  4. Host Body - enter name of your employer and their address
  5. If everythiong goes well you will get AVATS application form.
-Keep it saved on your device and also note down Visa/application reference number that started with IRL.
+Keep it saved on your device and also note down Visa/application reference number that starts with IRL.

  ## VFS Appointment